 WELDING GAS MIXTURES

-DSW™ argon (Ar) and carbon dioxide (CO2) blends are versatile for welding carbon, low-alloy, and some stainless steel.
-Increasing the CO2 content can increase weld penetration and bead-wetting characteristics; however, increased splattering may also occur.
-Ar and CO2 blends can be used to join a wide range of material thicknesses using a variety of metal transfer modes.
+DSW™ argon (Ar) and carbon dioxide (CO₂) blends are versatile for welding carbon steel, low-alloy steel, and some stainless steel.
+Increasing the CO₂ content can enhance weld penetration and bead-wetting characteristics; however, increased spattering may also occur.
+Ar and CO₂ blends can join material thicknesses using metal transfer modes.

-We also offer a series of WELDING GAS MIXTURES Ar and oxygen (O2) blends commonly used for conventional and pulsed spray transfer on clean (little to no scale or residual oil), plain carbon, and stainless steel.
-These blends offer 1, 2, or 5% oxygen and provide good arc stability and low levels of spatter and fume.
-Higher oxygen levels will also increase puddle fluidity, which may make out-of-position welding more difficult.
+We also offer a series of WELDING GAS MIXTURES, including Ar and oxygen (O₂) blends typically used for conventional and pulsed spray transfer on clean (little to no scale or residual oil), plain carbon, and stainless steel.
+These blends offer 1%, 2%, or 5% oxygen and provide good arc stability and low spatter and fume levels.
+Higher oxygen levels will also enhance puddle fluidity, which may complicate out-of-position welding.

 We want you to get the most out of your industrial gas.
-Please look at the blends below and contact us to find the one that’s right for your application.
+Please review the blends below and contact us to find the one that’s right for your application.

 Shielding Gas